Choose Your Study Destination

 • Bachelor’s graduates (2+ year programs): 2 years

-• Master’s graduates: 3 years
+• Master’s graduates (Coursework): 2 years

-• PhD graduates: 4 years
+• Master’s graduates (Research) and PhD graduates: 3 years

-• Graduates from regional areas may receive an additional 1–2 years (see details here).
+• Graduates from regional areas may receive an additional 1 - 2 years (see details here).

 All graduates may apply for permanent residency if meeting eligibility criteria – either through the skilled migration pathway (see priority occupations here) or through employer sponsorship, leading to permanent residency upon meeting conditions.